Weighted Cycles on Weaves: Applications

 \subsection{Demazure Weaves}

-In \cite{CGGS,CGGLSS}, a special family of weaves called Demazure weaves were introduced, and each Demazure weave is equipped with a collection of special Y-cycles called Lusztig cycles.
+In \cite{CGGS,CGGLSS}, a special family of weaves called Demazure weaves were introduced, and each Demazure weave was equipped with a collection of special Y-cycles called Lusztig cycles.
 Let us first recall their definitions below.

 \begin{defn} A \emph{Demazure weave} is a weave drawn on the rectangle $[0,1]\times [0,1]$ such that: \begin{itemize} \item All external weave edges are incident to the top or the bottom boundary of the rectangle. \item No point along any weave edge admits a horizontal tangent line. \item Each trivalent weave vertex is incident to two weave edges above it and one below it. \item Each tetravalent weave vertex is incident to two weave edges above it and two below it. \item Each hexavalent weave vertex is incident to three weave edges above it and three below it. \end{itemize} We put one boundary base point at the lower left-hand corner of the rectangle and another one at the lower right-hand corner of the rectangle.
 Also we assume without loss of generality that all weave vertices in a Demazure weave are at different heights. \end{defn}